Vince14Genius/IPA-Keyboard-iOS/README.md

 All items in the TODO list will be moved to Issues.

-## To-Do List: Changes to be made for next release

-- [ ] Add system-provided sound effects for the delete key and the symbol keys on the top

 ## To-Do List: Current Bugs

-- [ ] The bottom of "◌̩" is cut off (this is probably a font problem)

 - [ ] Haptic feedback is not working